 With that in mind, you might be interested in coming along to the Sydney Google Summit on January 17/18 at MLC School in Burwood.
 The Google Summits are a fantastic two day brain dump of Google goodness delivered by passionate educators who regularly use these tools in education.
 The Summits have been running for a while now in various parts of the world but this will be the first time one has been run in Australia.
 The presenters are Google Certified Teachers, Google Apps Certified Trainers, Google partners, and even Googlers themselves.
 The topics cover a wide range of Google-related stuff, from beginner-level through to expert and beyond.
 There really is something for everyone.
 The agenda is still being finalised, but trust me, if you use Google tools in an educational setting, you really won’t want to miss it.

 You can get all the details at the Sydney Google Summit website.
 Hope to see some of you there!

 If you’re coming to the Sydney Summit (or even if you’re not) leave a comment below letting us know what you are most hoping to get out of the sessions.

-The Keeping Up With The Google by Chris Betcher, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+Keeping Up With The Google by Chris Betcher is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.